ChristopheMalo/use-NodeJS/README.md

 - Listen events on close server
 - Emit events

+## Modules
+- Create module
+- Use NPM
+- Declare and publish its module

 ## Copyright
 **Inspired by :** [An Openclassrooms course](https://openclassrooms.com/courses/des-applications-ultra-rapides-avec-node-js) - **Adapted and directed by :** Christophe Malo